jax-ml/jax/jax/experimental/jax2tf/README.md

 Applies to native serialization only.

-When you use native serialization, JAX will record the plaform for which the module was serialized, and you will get an error if you try to execute the `XlaCallModule` TensorFlow op on another platform.
+When you use native serialization, JAX will record the platform for which the module was serialized, and you will get an error if you try to execute the `XlaCallModule` TensorFlow op on another platform.